rowild/vue-unit-testing/README.md

 # vue-unit-testing

 This repo is meant to be used as a reference for a bug report on @vue/test-utils.
+Updated with RandomNunber generator, which has currently only simple failing tests in order to illustrate that npm throws errors on failing tests.

 ## Project setup
 ```